- The Academic Program

 Students are not permitted to carry backpacks in Boocock Middle School unless they are leaving the building or they have just entered the building and are on their way to their lockers.

 The aim of the dress code is to create a reasonably informal atmosphere and to influence student dress without requiring all to dress alike.
-The school believes that standards of neatness and appropriateness in clothing encourage an atmosphere that is conducive to learning, working, and discipline.
+The school believes that standards of neatness and appropriateness in clothing encourage an atmosphere that is conducive to learning, working and discipline.
 Furthermore, it is felt that pride in one’s school and in one’s self is, in part, influenced by appearance.
 The cooperation of parents and students in adhering to the letter and the spirit of the code is both expected and appreciated.
 Students are to be neat, clean, well-groomed and appropriately dressed when attending school.

 The following clothing items may not be worn at a school or any school-sponsored event:

-- stretch lycra, spandex, leotards, or yoga pants worn as outer garments is discouraged.
+- Stretch lycra, spandex, leotards or yoga pants worn as outer garments is discouraged.
 Jackets, shirts, or tops of appropriate length are suggested to be worn in conjunction with leggings;

-- athletic attire (the notable exception is sweatshirts);
+- Athletic attire (the notable exception is sweatshirts);

-- torn or tattered clothing (no frayed clothing or clothing with holes);
+- Torn or tattered clothing (no frayed clothing or clothing with holes);

-- bare feet at any time;
+- Bare feet at any time; or

-- any item that may be considered disruptive to the educational process.
+- Any item that may be considered disruptive to the educational process.

-PE students are required to wear a uniform for class.
+P.E. students are required to wear a uniform for class.
 This uniform is available in the Bookstore.
 On game days, students will dress up in accordance with the coach's recommendation.